akumar2709/Fides/Distillation/ReadMe.md

 # Fides Distillation

-train_model.py can be used to train a model from scratch to so that service providers can generate a trustworthy pretrained model.
+train_model.py can be used to train a model from scratch so that service providers can generate a trustworthy pretrained model.
 Run -
 ```bash
 	$   python train_model.py [dataset name]
 ```